fdeblasio/pokeemerald-expansion/notes.md

     - Nidoran named Arnold
 - Wallace->Frank
 - Update Gym leaders/Elite Four
-    - All Gyms but Sootopolis have their first battles and rematches completed
     - Eric Spinda pattern
     - Check Steven's Copperajah note
     - Find a way to have Sootopolis Gym Trainer Thomas use traded Pokemon stats if traded, or other if not